raunak-agarwal/RedditSent_Models/README.md

 Self-Annotated Reddit Corpus [(*SARC*)](https://github.com/NLPrinceton/SARC) is the largest publicly available annotated corpus for reddit comments.
 We utilise comments from the balanced section of the corpus to benchmark our future models.

 ### 1.1 SARC Baseline
 The SARC corpus provides a simple baseline: Average of glove embeddings fed into a logit classifier.
-We provide several different architecture which perform better.
+We provide several different architectures which perform better.

 ### 1.2 Byte-Pair Encoding
 Byte-Pair Encodings or [*BPE*](https://github.com/bheinzerling/bpemb) provide tokenisation with subword-level features.
 We feed this into a TF-IDF + Logit pipeline.